njvack/psychtest/README.md

+# Unsupported Project Warning!

+This project is unmaintained; it was always intended as a proof-of-concept demonstration and not something for actual use.

 # Pssychtest!

 This is a little tiny demonstration app that collects some psychological data and stores it.
 It also does some summary aggregation.
 The responses will come through as a kind of heterogonous sludge of json.
 (Note: How true is this, actually?
 There's at least *some* defined structure to these responses.
 Can we actually just store these as structured data?)